andrew-spade-acn/d3-react-presentation/PITCHME.md

 Pros:
 * We get to keep vanilla D3!
+* We're rendering in React!
 * We get to keep HMR, TTD, component lifecycle hooks!
   * We can even have stateless componenets
-* Stress testing 100k circles, this rendered 5x faster than approach #2
+* Stress testing 100k circles, this renders 5x faster than approach #2
   * Further, the heavy lifting happens outside of `render`, meaning the rest of the app is not blocked

 +++